 Spanish weddings are a family affair with no best man or bridesmaids.
 Her mother and sister fussed over her veil, long white dress, and orange blossom bouquet.
 Lucía took her father’s arm, walked up the aisle accompanied by the traditional wedding march, and joined me in front of the altar.
 I gasped as she lifted her veil, she was gorgeous.
 My heart skipped a bit and at last, I knew I had made the right decision.
 My mother stood to my right, her father to her left.

 My heavy tailormade midnight blue velvet suit with flared trousers and matching bow tie were typical al la mode for the mid-seventies.
 However, the material was more appropriate for weddings in the Arctic Circle.
-In the sweltering July heat of Spain I melted, or was it my nerves, I thought.
+In the sweltering July heat of Spain, I melted, or was it my nerves, I thought.
 My white carnation was already wilting and putting my hand into my inside pocket to fish out the rings was a sticky affair.

 Five minutes later, or so it seemed, me and Lucía were on the Balcon being photographed before climbing in the Mercedes for the short drive to Meson Toledano.
 In reality, the service was a good hour.
 I understood little and remembered practically zilch but was informed later, I responded as requested without disgracing myself.